Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

 ```

 The function takes the current block timestamp (`time`), the timestamp of the price point requested (`target`), as well
-as current observations index and cardinality.
+as the current observations index and cardinality.
 It returns the range between two observations in which the requested time
 point is located.

 To initialize the binary search algorithm, we set the boundaries: